clueboard/milc/README.md

 * ANSI color support- even on Windows- with [colorama](https://github.com/tartley/colorama)
 * Logging to stderr and/or a file, with ANSI colors
 * Easy method for printing to stdout with ANSI colors
-* Labelling log output with colored emoji to easily distinguish message types
+* Labeling log output with colored emoji to easily distinguish message types
 * Thread safety

 # Documentation